 Planting churches is not a new idea.
 In the book of Acts and throughout the New Testament we see the Church multiplying through a movement of ordinary people responding to the Holy Spirit day-to-day and town-to-town.
 These communities of folks were visible groups of willing people who were witnesses to the life-changing power found only in Jesus and His resurrection.

-What opportunities are available for me to help Southland plant churches?
+What are my next steps to help Southland plant churches?

 Thanks for asking!
-Here are two next steps for you to prayerfully consider:
+Here are next steps for you to prayerfully consider: